Rational methods for abstract linear, non-homogeneous problems without order reduction

 The present paper is based on the remark that homogeneous problems (\ref{IVP}) (i.e., $f = 0$) can be discretized by using an A-acceptable approximation $r(z)$ to $\text{e}^z$.
 To this end, it is enough to implement the {\it rational approximation}, defined by the recurrence

-with initial value $u_0 \in X$.
+with initial value $u_0 \in X$ and constant stepsize $\tau > 0$.
 In this situation there is no order reduction.
-An step in the recurrence needs solving $s$ linear systems involving $A$, where $s$ is the number of poles (accounted along their multiplicities) of $r(z)$ .
+A step in the recurrence needs solving $s$ linear systems involving $A$, where $s$ is the number of poles (accounted along their multiplicities) of $r(z)$.
 Furthermore, when $f=0$, an A-stable RK method applied to (\ref{IVP}) becomes the rational method based on its own stability function.
 Notice that in this situation the abcissa $\textbf{c}$ of the RK tableau are not required whatsover.

 The main idea is just to cast a non homogeneous IVP into an enlarged, homogeneous problem which is then discretized by a rational method.
 Essentially, this is achieved by treating $f$ as a new unknown (see Section~4), in the line of the approach used in \cite{Fabrizio} for equations with memory.
 The resulting discretization is in principle theoretical, but can be implemented within the optimal order just by using auxiliary evaluations of $f$.
 To this end, some discrete time grid is required and it turns out that sensible choices of such grids lead to procedures that, per step, require (i) just a new evaluation of $f$ and (ii) solving a number $s$ of linear systems.